-Royal Montessori Academy strives to provide a safe, secure, and respectful learning environment for all students in school buildings, on school grounds, and school buses and at school-sponsored activities.
+Royal Montessori Academy strives to provide a safe, secure, and respectful learning environment for all students at all times.
 Bullying has a harmful social, physical, psychological, and academic impact on bullies, victims, and bystanders.
 The school consistently and vigorously addresses bullying so that there is no disruption to the learning environment and learning process.